home-assistant-ecosystem/aiocurrencylayer/README.rst

 License
 -------

-``python-currencylalyer`` is licensed under MIT, for more details check LICENSE.
+``python-currencylayer`` is licensed under MIT, for more details check LICENSE.